 HIPAA Final Rule and the Conduit Exception

-As most are aware by now, the new "Omnibus" rule for HIPAA was released this year.
+As most are aware by now, the new “Omnibus” rule for HIPAA was released in 2013.
 With hundreds of pages, experts are still sifting through it to determine what it all means.
-While this "final rule" was intended to clarify things, especially with regard to HITECH and the Security Rule, in true HIPAA fashion it still left some things open to interpretation.
+While this “final rule” was intended to clarify things, especially with regard to HITECH and the Security Rule, in true HIPAA fashion it still left some things open to interpretation.
 Worse than that, there appears to be some seemingly conflicting information.
 Needless to say, legal experts have been hotly debating some of the finer points of these clarifications.

 Probably the hottest topic is the expansion of the definition of Business Associate and the clarification of the Conduit Exception.
 If you’re not really interested in the details and just want the summary, you may want to skip to the last paragraph.

 First, a business associate is any entity that a covered entity allows to create, receive, maintain, or transmit Protected Health Information (PHI).
 That’s pretty inclusive.
 The final rule has even expanded this to include sub contractors of anyone that is a business associate.
 Where it gets tricky, and potentially confusing, is with the Conduit Exception.

 What is the Conduit Exception?

 According to the final rule, “The conduit exception is a narrow one and is intended to exclude only those entities providing mere courier services, such as the U.S. Postal Service or United Parcel Service and their electronic equivalents, such as internet service providers (ISPs) providing mere data transmission services.”